Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Introduction

-The real-valued parameter $\kappa$ (Floquet exponent) determines the stability of the cycle and is negative for the stable one.
+The real-valued parameter $\kappa$ (Floquet exponent) determines the stability of the cycle and is negative for stable cycles.
 The function $I(\vp)$ quantifies the phase dependence of the stimulation's effect.
 We denote $I(\vp)$ as the isostable response curve, IRC.
-For an introduction of the phase-isostable representation, see Appendix~\ref{app:phipsi}.
-We remind that Eqs.~(\ref{eq:Winfree},\ref{eq:iso}) represent first-order approximation in the perturbation's strength.
+For an introduction to the phase-isostable representation, see Appendix~\ref{app:phipsi}.
+We remind that Eqs.~(\ref{eq:Winfree},\ref{eq:iso}) represent the first-order approximation in the perturbation's strength.

 This paper elaborates on the phase and amplitude response inference employing test stimulation.
 To evaluate the performance of different techniques, we test them on systems for which this response is known.
-First, we analyze the existing signal analysis techniques and propose a new, more efficient one.
+First, we analyze the existing signal analysis techniques and propose some improvements.
 Next, we present the method for inference of the phase-isostable Eqs.~(\ref{eq:Winfree},\ref{eq:iso}) for the first time.